fish-shell/fish-shell/doc_src/cmds/argparse.rst

 - ``#longonly`` causes the last integer option to be stored in ``_flag_longonly``.

 After parsing the arguments the ``argv`` variable is set with local scope to any values not already consumed during flag processing.
 If there are no unbound values the variable is set but ``count $argv`` will be zero.
+Similarly, the ``argv_opts`` variable is set with local scope to the arguments that *were* consumed during flag processing.
+This allows forwarding ``$argv_opts`` to another command, together with additional arguments.

 If an error occurs during argparse processing it will exit with a non-zero status and print error messages to stderr.